Skip to main content

 }

-If you need to carry some information to the modal, setting private_metadata is a good way for it.
-The private_metadata is a single string with a maximum of 3000 characters.
-So, if you have multiple values, you need to serialize them into a string in a format.
+If you need to carry information to the modal, set private_metadata.
+The private_metadata field is a single string with a maximum of 3000 characters.
+If you have multiple values, serialize them into a string format.

 import com.slack.api.bolt.util.JsonOps;